JacobJacob/tuyasmart_camera_ios_sdk_doc/en/resource/cloud_video.md

 | TuyaSmartCloudManager         | Cloud storage service status, video data management and cloud video playback |
 | TuyaSmartCloudManagerDelegate | Cloud video playback delegate                                |

-### Initialize

-When 'TuyaSmartCloudManager' initializes, the device id needs to be passed in.
+When `TuyaSmartCloudManager` initializes, the device id needs to be passed in.
 Cloud video starts playing silently by default.
 If the sound need turned on when playing, the mute state can be set to `NO` when initialization.
 When cloud video plays, both the video frame data and the frame information are called back using the delegate method.

 **Declaration**